Broward Deputy Scot Peterson seen standing outside during Florida school shooting in new video

 “The attorneys agreed it wouldn’t give any of our secrets away with regard to security” at Douglas High School, School Board Chairwoman Nora Rupert told the Sun Sentinel about the decision not to appeal the video’s release.

-"When it came time to get in there and do something, he didn't have the courage, or something happened," Trump said of Peterson.
+"When it came time to get in there and do something, he didn't have the courage, or something happened," Trump said.
 "He certainly did a poor job.
 That's the case where somebody was outside, they are trained, they didn't react properly under pressure or they were a coward."

+Cruz appeared in court on Wednesday for his arraignment on 17 counts of premeditated murder and 17 counts of attempted murder.
+The judge entered a not guilty plea on the gunman’s behalf.
+Prosecutors on Tuesday filed a notice of intent to seek the death penalty for Cruz.